 You can be eligible for 12 months of OPT after each higher degree level.
 You must use it after completing each level.
 You cannot accumulate OPT time.

-I have completed a PhD program and now I want to enroll in a master’s program.
-Will I be able to use OPT after the completion of my Master’s degree?
+I completed a PhD program and a year of OPT.
+Now I want to enroll in a master’s program.
+Am I eligible for OPT after the completion of my Master’s degree?

 I didn’t apply for OPT after I completed my Bachelor’s degree and I enrolled directly in a Master’s program.
 Can I obtain 12 months of OPT for my Master’s and 12 months of OPT for my previous Bachelor’s?

 No, Post-Completion OPT must be used at the end of each degree level.
 If you don’t use OPT after a degree level, you forfeit it.